KOAL CLASSIC FISH

 A versatile shape that withstands time in the progression of surfer designs and constructions.
-The swallowtail Fish profile allows it ride loose, breaking free on the top of the lip, yet still responsive for a bottom turn drive that will get you there on time.
-You’ll get recreational level ease and stability from this smooth ride – a perfect board for us inlanders looking for wake slashing versatility.
+A clean bottom, fast rockerline, and smooth rails combined with the swallowtail Fish profile allows it to ride loose, breaking free on the top of the lip, yet still responsive for a bottom turn drive that will get you there on time.
+You’ll get recreational level ease and stability from this smooth ride – a perfect board for us inlanders looking for wake slashing adaptability.
 A ride for all styles and abilities.

 The building block to a surf constructed surfer wrapped in wood laminates for improved dampening.

 Added top water speed with increased buoyancy for a rider that wants a traditional surf feel in the waterline.